FraunhoferISST/diva/core/services/schema-registry/README.md

 # Schema Registry 📔

-This service provides a HTTP API to distribute file-based schemata.
+This service provides an HTTP API to distribute file-based schemata.
+It serves JSON and AsyncAPI schemas used by the most of the core services.

+The versioning on the service must indicate both the changes on the service source code as well the changes at the **schemata**!
+For example, extending a schema with new properties can be treated as feature.
+Removal of some properties or changes in type definitions must increment major version and indicate breaking changes.

 ## Requirements